wdi-atx-11/js-objects/README.md

 	}]
 }

 ```

+What data type is the value associated with the `students` key in the `data` object?

 -  Based on our experience in class so far and your familiarity with the above object, consider the following as you read further:
   - How many of the properties in `data` are Strings?
  	- How many of the properties are Arrays?
  	- If there is an array, what data type(s) are the elements inside?